-The historian and researcher at the Center for Political and Social Studies (Cepel, CNRS-University of Montpellier), Nicolas Lebourg, answered questions from readers of the World about the far right, as well as the campaigns of Eric Zemmour and Marine Le Pen for the 2022 presidential election.
+The historian and researcher at the Center for Political and Social Studies (Cepel, CNRS-University of Montpellier), Nicolas Lebourg, answered questions from readers of the World regarding the far right, as well as the campaigns of Eric Zemmour and Marine Le Pen for the 2022 presidential election.

 Isn’t the opposition between the candidates Eric Zemmour and Marine Le Pen a resurgence of the National Front-Party of the New Forces opposition?
 Or are they simply two candidates addressing two distinct electorates (peri-urban for Mme Le Pen and rather urban for Mr. Zemmour)?